 It’s a challenge for side sleepers to find a mattress that perfectly aligns with their curves.
 Since there are more curves on the side of your body (shoulders, hips, knees), there are more opportunities to create tension and pressure with the wrong mattress.

-How firm should a mattress be for a side sleeper?
+So, what’s the best mattress firmness for side sleepers?
 A side sleeper should use a medium-soft to medium-firm mattress.
 Side sleepers should watch out for hip and shoulder pain and a medium-soft to medium-firm mattress can give the correct support while gently cradling the hips and shoulders to prevent stress and injury.

 Read on to learn more about the optimal level of mattress firmness for side sleepers.